Characterization of kinetic coarsening in a random-field Ising model

-Study of the effect of disorder and randomness on nondisordered magnetic systems has been a subject of intense interest for the last several years \cite{im,gg,sra,aw,fv,cadmz,lkfi,sjk,puri}.
-When a system is quenched from a high temperature to a low temperature, it locally orders with the formation of domains separated by domain walls.
+Study of the effect of disorder on non-disordered magnetic systems has been a subject of intense interest for the last several years \cite{im,gg,sra,aw,fv,cadmz,lkfi,sjk,puri,pp}.
+When a magnetic system is quenched from a high temperature to a low temperature, it locally orders with the formation of domains separated by domain walls.
 The average linear size of the domains $R(t)$ grows with time.
-This linear size can also be understood as the non equilibrium correlation length of the system.
+This linear size can also be understood as a non equilibrium correlation length of the system.
 The growth of the characteristic length scale $R(t)$ with time is known as the coarsening of the system.
-Although coarsening process in nondisordered systems is very well understood \cite{brayre}, progress in understanding the same in disordered systems has been rather slow.
-In disordered systems, most aspect of non equilibrium relaxation remains under debate \cite{pp}.
+Although coarsening in non-disordered systems is well understood \cite{brayre}, progress in understanding the same in disordered systems has been rather slow.
 Unavailability of reliable theoretical tools makes it difficult to study the dynamics of disordered systems out of equilibrium.
 Moreover, the dynamics of disordered systems is typically so slow that we cannot access the truly asymptotic time regime in numerical simulations.
-Despite all these, last several years have witnessed appreciable effort in the study of disordered but unfrustrated systems.
+Despite all these, last several years have witnessed an appreciable development in the study of disordered systems.
 These include coarsening of disordered magnets \cite{acc,hp,lac}, polymers in random media \cite{krg,np,mg} or vortex lines in disordered type - II superconductors \cite{nj,bcd,dla}.
+The fundamental quantity of interest in the coarsening is the growing length scale $R(t)$ and almost all studies of coarsening is primarily concerned with the determination of this $R(t)$.
+However the growth law governing the coarsening of disordered systems is at the center of some controversies.
+Some numerical simulations on disordered ferromagnets \cite{ppr1,ppr2,psr} yielded an algebraic growth $R(t) \sim t^{1/z}$, with a non universal dynamical exponent $z$ that depends on the temperature and on the nature of disorder.
+Huse and Henley \cite{hh} suggested a logarithmic increase of $R(t) \sim (\ln t)^{1/\psi}$, with the barrier exponent $\psi > 0$.
+Later a series of papers on the dynamics of elastic lines in a random potential \cite{np,ibk,mg} claims a dynamic crossover from a pre-asymptotic algebraic regime to a asymptotic slow logarithmic regime.
+Recent studies on other disordered systems \cite{puri2,puri3} supports this claim too.